Codex Vaticanus: Scribes and correctors

 Two correctors have been suggested as working on the manuscript, one (B^{2}) was contemporary with the scribes, the other (B^{3}) worked in about the 10th or 11th century.
 The theory of a first corrector, B^{1}, proposed by Tischendorf was rejected by later scholars.
 According to Tischendorf, one of the scribes is identical to (and may have been) one of the scribes of Codex Sinaiticus (scribe D), but there is insufficient evidence for his assertion.
 Skeat agreed that the writing style is very similar to that of Codex Sinaiticus, but there is not enough evidence to accept the scribes were identical: "the identity of the scribal tradition stands beyond dispute".

 The original writing was retraced by a later scribe (usually dated to the 10th or 11th century), and the beauty of the original script was spoiled.
 Accents, breathing marks, and punctuation were added by a later hand.
 There are no enlarged initials, no divisions into chapters or sections such as are found in later manuscripts, but a different system of division peculiar to this manuscript.
 There are plenty itacistic faults, especially the interchange of ει for ι and αι for ε.
 The exchange of ο for ω is less frequent.

-The manuscript contains unusual small horizontally aligned double dots (so called "distigmai", formerly called "umlauts") in the column margins and are scattered throughout the New Testament.
+The manuscript contains unusual small horizontally aligned double dots in the column margins and are scattered throughout the New Testament.
+These so-called distigmai (singular distigme, διστίγμη) were formerly called "umlauts" (owing to their shape, different from the vertically aligned double-dot Aristarchian obelisms).
 There are 795 of these clearly seen in the text, and perhaps another 40 that are undetermined.
 The date of these markings are disputed among scholars.
 Two such distigmai can be seen in the left margin of the first column (top image).
 Tischendorf reflected upon their meaning, but without any resolution.
 He pointed on several places where these distigmai were used: at the ending of the Gospel of Mark, 1 Thess 2:14; 5:28; Heb 4:16; 8:1.
 The meaning of these distigmai was recognized in 1995 by Philip Payne.
 Payne discovered the first distigme while studying the section 1 Cor 14.34–35 of the codex.
 He suggested that distigmai indicate lines where another textual variant was known to the person who wrote the umlauts.
 Therefore, the distigmai mark places of textual uncertainty.

 The same distigmai were observed in Codex Fuldensis, especially in the section containing 1 Cor 14:34–35.
 The distigme of two codices indicate a variant of the Western manuscripts, which placed 1 Cor 14:34–35 after 1 Cor 14:40 (manuscripts: Claromontanus, Augiensis, Boernerianus, 88, it^{d, g}, and some manuscripts of Vulgate).

 On page 1512, next to Hebrews 1:3, the text contains a marginal note, "Fool and knave, leave the old reading and do not change it!" – "ἀμαθέστατε καὶ κακέ, ἄφες τὸν παλαιόν, μὴ μεταποίει" which may suggest unauthorised correcting was a recognized problem in scriptoriums.